There’s nothing like living vicariously through the white-hot smooches of our favorite TV characters.

 Pam and Jim (The Office, U.S. version)

+Before Pam can even catch her breath, Jim takes it away with one of the sweetest kisses in first kiss history.
 The first kiss between Pam and Jim is a bittersweet but beautiful one, exchanged after Jim reveals his love for her for the first time.
 Since Pam is still engaged to Roy, her and Jim's kiss is fraught and a little sad.
 Still, considering we’d just watched the two deny their love for each other for two whole seasons, it was electrifying to watch this episode while it aired for the first time and see them finally make some strides towards becoming the couple we always knew they could be.
 This was the moment that truly started it all.